thomasstjerne/phylotwin_react/README.md

 Backend API at                http://localhost:5000

-# Changes to React code will hot reload automatically
-# Backend changes will trigger nodemon to restart the server

 ## Previous version of the GUI

 The first version of the GUI was developed by Thomas Stjernegaard Jeppesen at GBIF